CesarJustiniano/DefinitelyNotMegaMan/README.md

 - [x] An implemented feauture.
+-MegaMan changes animation depending on the action.

 - [ ] A planned unimplemented feature.
+-Power ups.
+-Bigger bosses.

 ## Notes

 	What was your project's biggest challenge?
+	-Jose: Understanding the base code in order to implement the changes efficiently.
+More specifically adding new levels with different challenges without unnecessary code.

     What was your favorite part of the project
+    	-Jose: Animating MegaMan by making him responsive to the situation he is in.
+	Also, changing the backgrounds to the levels.